 Section 343 District Court Application

-Company Bureau offer a service whereby an experienced Irish barrister will represent your company in the local district court if your company had extenuating circumstances which contributed to the fact the annual return was not filed on time.
+Company Bureau offers a service whereby an experienced Irish barrister will represent your company in the local district court if your company had extenuating circumstances which contributed to the fact the annual return was not filed on time.
 This provision of the District Court Application was introduced by the Companies Act 2014.

 How do I avoid these problems going forward?

-A way to avoid the costly burdens associated with late filing of annual returns is to engage a company secretarial service provider to take care of your company’s on-going compliance, such as Company Bureau.
+A way to avoid the costly burdens associated with the late filing of annual returns is to engage a company secretarial service provider to take care of your company’s ongoing compliance, such as Company Bureau.
 We will ensure you are reminded of your annual return and compliance requirements in a timely fashion each year and will monitor your company on our internal watchlist.
 We will ensure you are reminded of your annual return and compliance requirements in a timely fashion each year and will monitor your company on our internal watchlist.
 Please contact email@example.com or +353 1 6461625 for information on filing a late return, arranging an audit, making an application to the district court or engaging us for ongoing compliance and secretarial services.